An assessor is someone who is appointed to provide advice to the Chairman on their relevant expertise in regards to the Inquiry .

 Three assessors, each with specific experience and expertise felt to be of value to the Inquiry, have been appointed under section 11(2)(b) of the Inquiries Act 2005 to assist the Chairman.
+You can find out about them below.

 Joe Montgomery was appointed by the Chairman to assist him in considering issues related to community engagement and the occupation and management of social housing, in particular in relation to the arrangements made by the local authority for receiving and acting on information relevant to the risk of fire at Grenfell Tower.